ethanx94/Ethminer-for-macOS/README.md

 Once installation succedes, go to the `ethminer` directory (from the build directory).
 Type in `./ethminer` and you're good to go.

 ## Support
-While I am a full-time programmer, I do not use C/C++ in my daily life, at least not at a level where I can actively develop this fork.
-This fork is provided as-is.
-Good luck!
+While I am a full-time programmer, I do not use C/C++ in my daily life, at least not at a level where I can actively develop this fork. |I will do my best to support the fork.

 ## Maintained By
 [Arthur Ariel Sabintsev](http://www.sabintsev.com)